-During the year ended December 31, 2022, we recorded total impairment charges related to our intangible assets of \$1.7 million for our divestiture on April 30, 2022 of the STD Pharmaceutical Products Limited ("STD Pharmaceutical") business acquired in our August 2019 acquisition of Fibrovein Holdings Limited.

-During the year ended December 31, 2021, we recorded total impairment charges related to our intangible assets of \$1.6 million for the remaining carrying value of ArraVasc license agreements.
+We evaluate our intangible assets for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+During the year ended December 31, 2023, we recorded no impairment charges related to our intangible assets.
+During the year ended December 31, 2022, we recorded total impairment charges related to our intangible assets of \$1.7 million for our divestiture on April 30, 2022 of the STD Pharmaceutical Products Limited ("STD Pharmaceutical") business acquired in our August 2019 acquisition of Fibrovein Holdings Limited, which pertained to our cardiovascular segment.
+During the year ended December 31, 2021, we recorded total impairment charges related to our intangible assets of \$1.6 million for the remaining carrying value of ArraVasc license agreements, which pertained to our cardiovascular segment.
+The primary indicators of impairment were restructuring activities and uncertainty about future product development and commercialization associated with certain acquired technologies.